kenhuang16/CNN/TrafficSignClassifier/README.md

 ## Working on AWS GPU

-1. You will need an AWS account with permission to use g2-2xlarge.
+1. You will need an AWS account with permission to use EC2 GPU instances;

-2. Select "udacity-carnd" in the community AMI (not necessary, but there is a setup environment).
+2. Select an AMI (with setup environment), e.g. udacity-carnd;

-3. Select the instance type: "g2-2xlarge".
+3. Select an GPU instance type, e.g. g3.4xlarge;

-4. Adjust the storage size (if necessary, at least 16 GB).
+4. Adjust the storage size (if necessary);

 5. Configure the security group.
-For Jupyter notebook, you will need add a TCP port 8888.
+For Jupyter notebook, you will need add a TCP port 8888;

 6. Launch the instance.